-When you are a business owner, whether a sole trader or limited company, especially in the early days before you are bringing much money in, way more convenient to pay for items personally rather than through your business bank account ...
+When you are a business owner, whether a sole trader or limited company, especially in the early days before you are bringing much money in, it can be way more convenient to pay for items personally rather than through your business bank account ...

 There are different ways to claim expenses from your business, but you must keep the receipts!